Emmynash/spectrocloud/education-engineer/deploy-app-with-kind.md

 * **kubectl**: This is the command-line tool you will use to communicate with your Kubernetes cluster.
 It is often included with Docker Desktop, but if you need to install it separately, follow the [official Kubernetes instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

-## Create a Local Kubernetes Cluster
+# Create a Local Kubernetes Cluster

-Your first step is to create the cluster itself.
-This process will download a container image that acts as a Kubernetes node and start it on your machine using Docker.
+Your first step is to create the **cluster** (a group of connected machines for running applications).
+This process will download a container image that acts as a Kubernetes **node** (a single worker machine within the cluster), and start it on your machine using Docker.

-### Start the Cluster
+## Start the Cluster
 To create your cluster, issue the `kind create cluster` command in your terminal.